Factual/engine-segment-integration-android/README.md

 # How to use

-We bundle classes that make it easy to call the Track API upon Circumstance detection.
+We bundle classes that make it easy to call the Track API through user journey events and/or upon Circumstance detection.

 Import the following to use them: